JSalenger/MCML/README.md

 # MCML
-This repo is slapped together and rushed but hopefully ( if necessary ) I'll bring improvements.

 ## What does this do?
 This repo houses both the plugin ( data generator ) and model builder ( jupyter notebook ) that I plan to use to identify and ban hackers playing on public minecraft networks.
 Anti-Cheats in Minecraft are difficult to develop because the server only has access to the packets sent by the client (versus having the game install an anti-cheat on the local machine, like Valorant or Easy Anti-Cheat).
 Also, all checks have to the pre-written, so exploiters can easily get around them, but what if Deep Learning could generate a "perfect" anti cheat?
 Only using the packets sent by the server.
 Theorhetically it could train on real time data and adapt to new exploits within minutes.